414n/protonsh/README.md

 supported.

-By issuing a `make install` command as root, the script will be put in `/usr/bin/protonsh`.
+By issuing a `make install` command as root, the script will be put in `/usr/bin/protonsh`, while accompanying scripts will be put in `/usr/libexec/protonsh`.
 If you'd like to change the installation prefix to something other than `/usr`, you can override this by overriding the `PREFIX` make variable, like:

 ```sh
 make PREFIX=/usr/local install